WordPress is the world’s most popular web content management system (CMS) and millions of businesses use it to power their websites.

 To use WPML you’ll need to have WordPress installed.
 We recommend upgrading to the latest version of WordPress if you haven’t done so already.
 Ensure that you back up your site and database before doing so to avoid any issues.

 To install WPML, simply visit the WPML website, create an account and download the latest versions of the WPML Multilingual components.
-We recommend the lifetime licence as this represents the best value as you’ll never have to pay for it again and you can receive all the updates and support you may need in the future at no extra cost.

 If you decide to use TranslateMedia as your localization provider, the team at WPML will happily guide you through the process of installing and setting up your multi-language website.
 However, if you’d prefer to try it yourself, simply follow the steps in this guide.